direktiv/direktiv.github.io/docs/events/knative/example.md

 ### Kafka Source

-The basic Knative and Kafak setup is finished and it is time to create the sources and sinks to integrate the components.
+The basic Knative and Kafka setup is finished and now the sources and sinks to integrate the components are the last components missing.

 *Install Kafka Source Implementation*
 ```console